awsdocs/amazon-ec2-user-guide/doc_source/ec2-increase-availability.md

 1. Launched an instance in the VPC\.

 1. Connected to the instance and customized it\.
 For example, installing software and applications, copying data, and attaching additional EBS volumes\.
-For information about setting up a web server on your instance, see [Tutorial: Install a LAMP Web Server with the Amazon Linux AMI](install-LAMP.md)\.
+For information about setting up a web server on your instance, see [Tutorial: Install a LAMP web server with the Amazon Linux AMI](install-LAMP.md)\.

 1. Tested your application on your instance to ensure that your instance is configured correctly\.